erick-surbakti/qlink/README.md

-# Q-Link Checklist Mock CHECKLIST MOCK
+# Q-Link Checklist Mock CHECKLIST MOCK DONT TAKE THISSS LMAOOOOOOOOFFFF

 Standalone frontend-only prototype.
 It does not connect to the Q-Link database, APIs, authentication, or production RFID records.